Österreichische Bauzeitung 2022: milling instead of breaking

 TEXT: SONJA MESSNER

-Labor-intensive and therefore cost-intensive, unecological and imprecise – even if pile breaking only accounts for a small part
+Labor-intensive and therefore cost-intensive, unecological and imprecise – even if pile head processing only accounts for a small part of

-of specialist foundation engineering work, it can still make a significant contribution to the success or failure of a project.
-Currently, bored piles are mainly driven with air or hydraulic hammers and thus with vertical impact energy.
+specialist foundation engineering work, it can still make a significant contribution to the success or failure of a project.
+Currently, bored piles are mainly worked on with air or hydraulic hammers and thus with vertical impact energy.
 As this processing energy is difficult to control, there is a risk of cracks in the concrete body and spalling on the outer skin of the pile.
 This can cause corrosion damage.
-In addition, the last 30 to 50 centimeters have to be painstakingly cut away by hand.
+In addition, the last 30 to 50 centimeters have to be painstakingly cut away by hand..

-Dominik Horacek, Technical Manager Construction at the Austrian earthworks company Gnant, has long been concerned about the inefficiency of pile breaking.
+Dominik Horacek, technical construction manager at the Lower Austrian earthworks company Gnant, has long been concerned about the inefficiency of pile head reworking.
 “The reliability of the contractors is always an issue, which can quickly lead to significant construction delays,” explains Dominik Horacek.
 “And the physical strain is also insane.”
 By chance, they came across the solution from the Swiss company BRC Engineering, and within a very short time the co-operation was agreed.

 The Brextor principle